 For more information on funding for new students and funding beyond the first year, please see our Graduate Funding page.

 We also encourage applicants to pursue outside funding opportunities.
 The Foreign Language and Area Studies Fellowship (FLAS) is administered by the Jackson School of International Studies.

 For information about federal financial aid, visit UW’s Student Financial Aid Office.
 Note Free Application for Federal Student Aid (FAFSA) deadlines.

-DEADLINE TO SUBMIT ALL APPLICATION MATERIALS: December 15th by 5pm PST.
+DEADLINE TO SUBMIT ALL APPLICATION MATERIALS: December 15th by 5pm PACIFIC

 Applications are submitted through the Graduate School’s website.
 The Graduate School also has commonly asked questions on their Admissions FAQs page.
 The maximum file size for most components of the application is 500 KB per document.
 Transcripts cannot be larger than 2 MB each.